razvanabagiu89/Multithreaded-Marketplace-Python/README.md

   it'll increment its quantity or if it's not, it'll create the entry with quantity as one.
   - new_cart()
-    - will assign a unique id of a cart to the consumer calling it
+    - will assign a unique id of a cart to the consumer calling it.
   - add_to_cart(cart_id, product)
     - checks if the product exists in the marketplace and if the marketplace has any quantity for it.
 If so it will add it to the